calvintam236/stacked/packages/stacked_localisation/stacked_localisation/README.md

 ## More Code

-The `LocalisedClass` mixin can be used in services as well, the exact same way.
+The `LocalisedMixin` mixin can be used in services as well, the exact same way.
 Which will allow you to throw localised exceptions or show localised dialogs easily as well.

 ```dart
 throw Exception(translate(ApiStrings.serialisationError));